Big Bend Ranch State Park

-Big Bend Ranch State Park is a 311,000 acre state park located on the Rio Grande in Brewster and Presidio counties, Texas.
-It is the largest state park in Texas.
-The closest major town is Presidio, Texas.
-The state park's head office is located in Lajitas, Texas at the Barton Warnock Visitor Center.
-It includes Colorado Canyon.
+Big Bend Ranch State Park is a 311,000 acre state park managed by the Texas Parks and Wildlife Department and located on the Rio Grande in Brewster and Presidio counties, Texas, United States.
+It is the largest state park in Texas and offers a rugged, remote, and scenic wilderness.
+The state park's headquarters is located in Lajitas, Texas at the Barton Warnock Visitor Center.
+The park is open year round and an admission fee is charged.